bennykuriakose/modernbankpayment/README.md

   "recieverId":"",
   "amount":""
 }

-Api will return payment exception if invalid account number provided
+Api will return payment exception if invalid account number provided or failed validations ,More exception need to be added for more scenarios

 Note: As of now only support one currency **NOK** .

 **Requirements**
 For building and running the application you need:

 JDK 17
 Maven
-**Running the application locally
+**Running the application locally**

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE.

 Alternatively you can use the Spring Boot Maven plugin:

 mvn spring-boot:run

+Swagger api documentation can be added .